History of OpenWISP

 By the year 2015, the networks managed via OpenWISP have grown and evolved: a lot of new feature requests were pushed in the development pipeline to accommodate their needs, but unfortunately adding new features to the existing software was an extremely challenging and daunting task.

-For this reason a new version of OpenWISP was started, which aimed at improving areas in which the first version did not excel: reusability, modularity, flexibility, documentation, programmability, security, community contributions, and international focus rather than Italian focus.
+For this reason a new version of OpenWISP was started, which aimed at improving areas in which the first version did not excel: reusability, modularity, flexibility, documentation, programmability, security, community contributions, and an international focus rather than Italian focus.

 The new version started to look more and more like a Network Management System (rather than a public wifi only solution) and its focus on modular development, extensibility and good developer documentation enabled developers and engineers from all over the world to reuse its core modules and create new derivatives.